kris098e/4.-semester/4. semester/operativstystemer/Problems/problems 5 and 6.md

 15. The following processes are being scheduled using a preemptive, priority-based, round-robin scheduling algorithm.
     ![[Pasted image 20230309135509.png]]

 	    Each process is assigned a numerical priority, with a higher number indicating a higher relative priority.
 The scheduler will execute the highestpriority process.
 For processes with the same priority, a round-robin scheduler will be used with a time quantum of 10 units.
 If a process is preempted by a higher-priority process, the preempted process is placed at the end of the queue.

 	    -   Show the scheduling order of the processes using a Gantt chart.

 	    -   What is the turnaround time for each process?

 	    -   What is the waiting time for each process?

 16. Which of the following scheduling algorithms could result in starvation?

 	    -   First-come, first-served
+	    Will not, since each process will get time on the CPU eventually, as it is just a que that takes 1 by 1 without ordering elements
 	    -   Shortest job first
+	    Can lead to starvation if processes with less CPU-burst keep coming than a specific process
 	    -   Round robin
+	    If it is priority based, and processes with higher priority than a specific task, a process can be starved if it has low priority.
+Else if it is **first-come first-served**-fashion then there cannot be starvation
 	    -   Priority
+			yes, look answer to round robin

 17. Consider a system running ten I/O-bound tasks and one CPU-bound task.
 Assume that the I/O-bound tasks issue an I/O operation once for every millisecond of CPU computing and that each I/O operation takes 10 milliseconds to complete.
 Also assume that the context-switching overhead is 0.1 millisecond and that all processes are long-running tasks.
 Describe the CPU utilization for a round-robin scheduler when:

-    -   The time quantum is 1 millisecond
+	    -   The time quantum is 1 millisecond start of with I/O bound tasks and then CPU-bound task.
+			1. use 10 miliseconds for all to get through, but spend a total of $0.1\cdot 10=1$ milisecond on context switching.
+			2. use 1 milisecond on cpu task + a context switch. this means we use the CPU for $11 ms$ and a context switch-overhead of $1.1ms$ which leads to a **CPU-utilization** of$\frac{11ms}{11ms+1.1ms}=91\%$
 	    -   The time quantum is 10 milliseconds
+		1. use 10 miliseconds for all to get through, but spend a total of $0.1\cdot 10=1$ milisecond on context switching.
+		2. use 10 miliseconds on the cpu task + a contex switch this means we use the CPU for $10ms+10ms=20ms$ with a context-switch overhead of $1.1ms$, this leads to a **CPU-utilization** of $\frac{20ms}{20ms+1.1ms}=94.7\%$

 18. Explain the how the following scheduling algorithms discriminate either in favor of or against short processes:
 	    -   FCFS
+	    **discriminates** since short processes may come last in the que, which means they finish last aswel.
 	    -   RR
+	    **favor** since if a short process comes last in the que, it will still get to be schedualed in the same round as the other processes, and since this process has a short CPU-burst, it can finish earlier, than if it were fx _FCFS_
 	    -   Multilevel feedback queues
+	    If we give short processes higher priority then this will favor short processes.

 19. Assume that an SMP system has private, per-processor run queues.
 When a new process is created, it can be placed in either the same queue as the parent process or a separate queue.
 	    -   What are the benefits of placing the new process in the same queue as its parent?
+	    If the new process does not do anything important, then the importance of this process being finished is just as big a priority as the parent process.
+Therefore when inheriting the priority, the overall process priority stays the same.
+This is a benefit, since we want the overall task to be finished just as much as we want the parent process to be finished.

-    -   What are the benefits of placing the new process in a different queue?
+	    -   What are the benefits of placing the new process in a different queue? if the child process is fx some error handling that needs to be done quickly, then we want the child process to have a higher priority.
+If some event happened that the child process was created for, has a low priority of executing, then we want it to have a lower priority

-20. Explain why interrupt and dispatch latency times must be bounded in a hard real-time system.
+20. Explain why interrupt and dispatch latency times must be bounded in a hard real-time system interrupts and dispatch latency plays a role each a new process has to be put on the CPU.
+Therefore we want these times to be bounded, such that we can estimate how long the total task will maximally take, when we expect hard real-time scheduling.
+This is such that we can guarantee that the task will be finished inside a specific time-frame.